THE “FREE” NUTRITIONAL BALANCING PROGRAM

 2. The best starch foods.
 These are blue corn (chips or cereal), quinoa, millet, amaranth, and basmati, brown or wild rice.
 Some people can tolerate oats, rye and barley, which contain some gluten.

-Organic yellow corn and yellow corn tortillas are also okay.
-Others good starches are sweet potato and yams.
-These are technically vegetables, but are digested more like starches.
+Organic yellow corn and yellow corn tortillas are okay, but not as good as blue corn products.
 Do not eat white or red potatoes, which are nightshade family vegetables.
 Avoid wheat, kamut, einkorn and buckwheat, which are more irritating foods, today.

 4. Food combining.
 Do not mix heavy starch with protein at the same meal.
 Also, do not have more than one starch at a meal.